inflac/NightLight/README.md

 4. Configure the variables in `.env`
     * Use a strong API-Key!
 E.g. 2048-bit with Mixed letters & Numbers
         * https://generate-random.org/api-key-generator
 5. In the `NightLight/website` folder you find HTML which you can copy and paste to your website.
-It will fetch the status and display a little notification if the status equals to "canceled" or "english".
+It will fetch the status and display a little notification if the status equals to "canceled", "german" or "english".
 Feel free to adjust the design or displayed statuses.
     * IMPORTANT: To make the code functioning, replace STATUS_API_URL(line 8) with the URL under which the API is callable.
 If the status can be requested on status.example.com, replace `STATUS_URL` with `https://status.example.com`.
 6. Place the images you would like to post in your Instagram story, in the `NightLight/assets` folder.
 If you don't want to use the Instagram feature and have configured the required variables in .env accordingly, you do not have to place images in the assets folder.
     * For status update to "canceled", name the image "canceled.png"
+    * For status update to "german", name the image "german.png"
     * For status update to "english", name the image "english.png"

 ## Optional